-Note: A server can either be stopped or running during migration.
-You can migrate a server without stopping it; however, you must stop the old server before you can start the new one (the server running the newer version of WebSphere Process Server).
-At the same time, it is not necessary to have the server running to migrate its configuration.
-The migration tools can retrieve all the configuration data while the server is stopped.
+Note: Before you start the migration process, you must stop the server from which you are migrating.
+It is not necessary to have that server running in order to migrate its configuration.
+The migration tools can retrieve all of the configuration data while the server is stopped.